FaisalRana/CurrencyExchangeAPI/readme.md

 - Install Dependencies using npm install
 - Create production environment with terminal command $ npm run build
 - Lint code with the command $ npm run lint
-- Run tests in Jest with the command $ npm test
 - Run $npm start to launch index.html from dist folder in a browser, lint the code and clean up the directory

 ## Github pages website